Kewejuankenobie/kewetext/README.md

 under the BSD 2 clause license.

 This text editor extends [antirez's kilo](https://github.com/antirez/kilo) with a bunch of new features.
-The editor has no extra dependencies, and implements all basic features contained within a text editor, plus custom syntax highlighting, search functionality, copy / paste fucntions, and undo / redo support.
+The editor has no extra dependencies and implements all basic features contained within a text editor, plus custom syntax highlighting, search functionality, copy/paste functions, and undo/redo support.
 Plenty of features can be configured with the kewetextrc file.

 ## Installation